 LexisNexis has agreed to pay the settlement but does not consider it an admission of guilt, as a release from the company clarifies.
 The full statement reads: “LexisNexis Risk Solutions is committed to ensuring all employees are treated fairly and afforded equal employment opportunities.
 The findings [by the Office of Federal Contract Compliance Programs] were not based on any individual complaints; rather they were derived from statistical analysis conducted by the agency.
 The company disagrees with the OFCCP’s findings and does not believe it violated any federal laws.
 After three and a half years of cooperation during the agency’s review, we ultimately agreed to the settlement to avoid committing additional time and resources for continued legal proceedings.”

-LexisNexis is not the only company accused of pay discrepancies based on gender in a large scale.
-Pharmaceutical company Merck is currently facing a class action lawsuit of more than 400 women alleging that they were discriminated against due to their gender.
+LexisNexis is not the only company accused of pay discrepancies based on gender discrimination in a large scale.
+Pharmaceutical company Merck is currently facing a class action lawsuit of more than 400 women alleging that they also faced gender discrimination.
 The case began in May 2013 with a single plaintiff, Kelli Smith.
 She filed the case alleging Merck had discriminated against women by denying them proper pay and promotions, by forcing pregnant women to take leave, and by fostering a hostile work environment which encouraged/allowed sexual harassment.
 Early in 2014 several other women joined the case, leading to a number which is now in the hundreds.

 Gender discrimination cases appear to either be on the rise, or at the very least be starting to receive the media attention they deserve.